-Work Authorization - In compliance with a Department of Justice determination, Career Services does not permit the use of work authorization, visa status, or citizenship data in Husker Hire Link job postings.
+Work Authorization - In compliance with a Department of Justice determination, Career Services does not permit the use of work authorization, visa status, or citizenship data in Handshake job postings.
 More information can be found at Department of Justice.

 Legal Compliance Notice Regarding Internships - Career Services expects employers to be aware of the legal issues governing internships and co-op programs.
 More information can be found in the Fair Labor Standards Act and the NACE position statement on U.S. internships.

 Career Services is proudly affiliated with professional associations, including::